 Making a complaint

 Life isn’t perfect, and things do sometimes go wrong.
-Understanding how to make a complaint is useful – even if you never need to action the process.
+Understanding how to make a complaint is useful – even if you never need to.

 What happens when things go wrong?

 Hopefully you won’t have any problems.
-But if you think something’s not acceptable with the way you or your money have been treated, then you’re entitled to make a complaint.
+But if you’re not happy with the way you or your money have been treated, then you can make a complaint.

-- If you have any concerns regarding your financial services product, banking, insurance, annuity etc. you should first contact the business directly in order to give them the opportunity to put things right in the first instance.
+- If you have any concerns regarding your financial services product, banking, insurance, annuity etc. you should first contact the business in order to give them the opportunity to put things right.

-- If they are not able to rectify the situation within the first few days, they will send you a letter to acknowledge your concerns and you should receive this within a reasonable time and in most cases within five working days of bringing your concerns to the business.
+- If they’re not able to resolve your concerns within the first few days, they’ll send you a letter to acknowledge them.
+You should receive this within a reasonable time and in most cases within five working days.
 They should also send you details of their complaints procedure.

-- You should be kept up to date with the progress of your complaint at regular intervals and the business has eight weeks in total to try and resolve your complaint.
+- The business should keep you up to date with the progress of your complaint at regular intervals.
+They have eight weeks in total to try to resolve your complaint.

-- If by eight weeks they have not been able to resolve your concerns, or if you have received a final response and you are not happy with the outcome, you are now able to take your concerns to the Financial Ombudsman Service and you have, in the majority of cases, up to six months from the date of your final response or the eight week letter to refer the matter to them.
-For full clarification of timescales, please refer to the Financial Ombudsman Sercvice.
+- If by eight weeks they’ve not been able to resolve your concerns, or if you’ve received a final response and you’re not happy with the outcome, you’re now able to take your concerns to the Financial Ombudsman Service.
+In the majority of cases, you’ll have up to six months from the date of your final response or the eight week letter to refer the matter to them.
+For full clarification of timescales, please refer to the Financial Ombudsman Service.